North Korea Launches Short-Range Missiles, U.S. Military Says

-North Korea on Saturday morning fired what are believed to be three short-range ballistic missiles which failed either right after launch or during flight, U.S. Pacific Command said.
+North Korea on Saturday morning fired what are believed to be three short-range ballistic missiles, one of which exploded shortly after launch, the U.S. Pacific Command said.

 The missiles were launched near Kittaeryong between 6:49 a.m.
 Seoul time (5:49 pm.
 Friday ET) and 12:19 p.m.
-The second missile "appears to have blown up almost immediately" and two others failed in flight, Pacific Command said.
+The second missile "appears to have blown up almost immediately," Pacific Command said.

+The military initially said the other two missiles "failed in flight," but Pacific Command spokesman Dave Benham later said those missiles flew around 155 miles in a northeast direction.

 North Korea has conducted several ballistic missile tests this year, which are prohibited by United Nations sanctions, including two tests of intercontinental ballistic missiles that have heightened tensions in the region.